virtool/virtool-website/content/docs/manual/tut_reference/index.md

 !["Official Reference Installing"](installing.png)

-One the installation process is complete, the reference card should look something like this:
+Once the installation process is complete, the reference card should look something like this:

 !["Reference Installation Complete"](install_complete.png)